All submissions must be submitted through Submittable.

 Categories for Submission

-Submit maximum 3 poems in a single document.
+Submit maximum of 3 unpublished poems in a single document.

 Each poem should have a title.

-Submit 1 unpublished novella.
-Novellas should be between 9,500 and 13,500 words (double-spaced).
-Please include word count in your document.
+Submit 1 unpublished short fiction, 7,500-15,000 words.
+Please format your submission double-spaced and include word count.
 Submissions that exceed maximum word count will not be considered for publication.

 “The words “creative” and “nonﬁction” describe the form.
 The word ‘creative’ refers to the use of literary craft, the techniques ﬁction writers, playwrights, and poets employ to present nonﬁction—factually accurate prose about real people and events—in a compelling, vivid, dramatic manner.
 The goal is to make nonﬁction stories read like ﬁction so that your readers are as enthralled by fact as they are by fantasy.” – Creative Nonfiction